Manuel Roxas: Post-war

 Osmeña was opposed to MacArthur's rehabilitation of Roxas, only to receive the reply that: "I have known General Roxas for over twenty years, and I know that he is no threat to our military security.
 Therefore we are not detaining here".
-MacArthur strongly disliked President Osmeña, whom he felt was an incompetent leader, and much preferred Roxas to be the country's next president.
-The charismatic Roxas made for more appealing social company, and he proceeded to massage MacArthur's ego through flattery.
-Moreover, Osmeña had often opposed MacArthur before the war was another point against him as far as MacArthur was concerned, who was quite determined that Roxas should be the first president after independence.
-President Osmeña traveled to Washington in early 1945 to appeal for President Roosevelt's help against MacArthur, but he made tactless remarks in his meeting at the White House that Roosevelt declared after meeting him that MacArthur should be allowed to rule the Philippines whatever way he liked.
-MacArthur announced in a speech that Roxas was "one of the prime factors in the guerilla movement" against the Japanese, an image which Roxas himself had embraced.
-Aside from Roxas, MacArthur pardoned over 5,000 Filipino collaborators, and despite the fact that over 80% of the Filipino Army officers went over to the Japanese in 1942, these men had their commissions restated.
+It has been reported that MacArthur disliked President Osmeña, whom he felt was an incompetent leader, and much preferred Roxas to be the country's next president.
+The charismatic Roxas made for more appealing social company, which he used to his advantage in his dealings with The General.
+Moreover, Osmeña had often opposed MacArthur before the war.
+President Osmeña traveled to Washington in early 1945 to appeal for President Roosevelt's help against MacArthur, but he made tactless remarks in his meeting at the White House, inspiring the American president to declare that MacArthur should be allowed to rule the Philippines whatever way he liked.
+MacArthur announced in a speech that Roxas was "one of the prime factors in the guerilla movement" against the Japanese.
+Aside from Roxas, MacArthur pardoned over 5,000 Filipino collaborators.
+Even though over 80% of the Philippine Army officers went over to the Japanese in 1942, their commissions were restated.

 When the Congress of the Philippines re-convened in 1945, legislators elected in 1941 Roxas as Senate president.
 Of all members of the 1st Commonwealth Congress, 8 out of 14 senators and 19 out of 67 representatives had collaborated with the Japanese during the occupation.
 In an attempt to undermine Osmeña's chances of winning the 1946 Philippine presidential election, MacArthur forced the Osmeña administration to make unpopular decisions while he groomed Roxas to run in the 1946 election.

 On April 12, 1945, President Roosevelt died and his vice-president, Harry S Truman, succeeded him.
 Truman had little interest in the Philippines, as he had more pressing concerns to face in his first months of office.
 When MacArthur left the Philippines for Japan to sign the armistice ending the war on August 30, 1945, the Philippines has been in a chaotic state, with the economy in tatters and the political status undecided.
 When he took over the American occupation of Japan, MacArthur in turn lost his interest in the Philippines, only returning to Manila on July 4, 1946, to witness the declaration of Filipino independence before promptly returning to Tokyo.